 We came home from hospital last Thursday prepared for the worst, we had waterproof sheets on the bed, a sick bowl.
 I slept with Bilbo in case he needed me…he didn’t.
 We waited on Friday to see what would happen, he seemed normal.
-So much so my mum and I took him to the shopping centre.
-He was excited to get a Lego keyring.
-We took the pushchair, he didn’t need it.

 I’ve joined some facebook support groups, I want to know how he should be reacting? is this normal? when will he start being “sick?” when will he lose his hair? should we be going out as much as we are? am I going to push him too hard so he does get “sick” which I could have avoided?
 How do we bath him with a wiggle.